digitoimistodude/air-cookie/README.md

 ## Cookie categories

-By default, plugin has two cookie categories `necessary` and `analytics`.
+By default, plugin has two cookie categories `necessary`, `functional` and `analytics`.
 You may add new categories with `air_cookie\categories` filter like shown below.

 ```php
 add_filter( 'air_cookie\categories', 'my_add_cookie_category' );